 Though you will be awake, you will feel little pain throughout the procedure beyond perhaps brief discomfort when the angioplasty balloon is inflated or when your doctor starts the procedure.
 The insides of your arteries do not contain nerve endings, so you cannot feel the catheter

-- Q How should I watch for swelling after heart surgery?
+- Q Who should I talk to about discharge planning after heart surgery?

-- Q What should I keep in mind when exercising after heart surgery?
+- Q What should I do if I feel angry or depressed after heart surgery?

 - Q What exercises can I do indoors while recovering from heart surgery?